rarup1/kafka-pipelines/README.md

 4. Activate env:`source pyenv/bin/activate`
 5. Beging loading`python3 generate_data.py`

-This will start loading data every second into our source.first_table.
+This will start loading data every second into our `source.first_table`.
 Check kafdrop to ensure this is happening.
-You should see the data instantly load into your source and target databases.
+You should see the data instantly load into your so`urce and target databases.

-### Set up Mongo DB sink
+## Configure Mongo DB sink connector

 Mongo is a useful noSQL database storage.
 Ideal for applications that are growing rapidly where a schema would be too restrictive.
 We will use our docker mongo service; kafka-mongo for this demonstration.